Anurag-Shah/Upon-A-Crimson-Horse/README.md

-# Upon A Crimson Horse
+# Upon a Crimson Horse
 Timurid Civil War mod for EU4.
 Created for the 2024 EU4 Modathon.
 By Inferno, Sol, Xorme, Cetai and Minnator.